tahoni/hpsc-web-vite/README.md

 ## Instructions
 Instructions on how to build, run and/or publish the project.

-## Diagrams
-UML diagrams that are relevant to this project.

-For example, sequence and activity diagrams.

 ## Screenshots
 Screenshots, including the home page, if any, that are relevant to this project.

 ## License
 This project is licensed under the terms of the _MIT license_.

-## More Resources
-Reading material related to this project.

-## Bibliography
-A list of all the works used to prepare this project.

-## Attributions
-Credit to materials used in this project.

-## Contributors
-A list of all the people who contributed to this project.

 ## Author
 **Leoni Lubbinge**